mbaumer/us_hep_funding/docs/_states/RI.md

 [RI-01](#RI-01)  [RI-02](#RI-02)

 # RI -- Sen. John Reed (D) and  Sen. Sheldon Whitehouse (D)
+## Committees
+John Reed is the #4 Democrat on the Senate Appropriations Subcommittee on Commerce, Justice, Science, and Related Agencies

+John Reed is the #5 Democrat on the Senate Committee on Appropriations

+Sheldon Whitehouse is not on any of our key committees

 ## HEP Grants
 ```
 In the past 5 years, this state has received: